microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Update esbuild config

-In the next step you'll add a script tag into the webview HTML that references a bundled version of the toolkit registration code from above.
-This means you need to update the esbuild config one final time:
+In the next step you'll add a script tag into the webview HTML that references a bundled version `src/webview/main.ts`.
+This means you need to update the esbuild config one final time to bundle webview code:

 ```js
 // file: esbuild.js